shifterbit/fraymakers-api-docs/docs/hscript/Timers.md

 }, {persistent: true});
 ```
 ##### Inverse Conditions
-Inverse conditions work very similarly so I'll keep it brief.
-To put it simply, it determines when the function **shouldn't** be called so,
+Inverse conditions work very similarly so I'll keep it brief.It determines when the function **shouldn't** be called so
 if you wanted the function to be called only when NOT in falling state:

 ```haxe